xmeltrut/rauma/docs/Error_handling.md

 Templateless configuration
 --------------------------

-If you do not have a templates directory, Rauma will serve some simple default HTML files.
+If the required template does not exist, Rauma will serve some simple default HTML files.

 Error reporting
 ---------------